tinymanorg/tinyman-contracts-v1/docs/swap.md

   "sig": "{SWAPPER_SIG}",
 }
 ```
-1. App Call - NoOp call to Validator App with args ['s', (fixed-input) or 'fo' (fixed-output)], with Swapper account
+1. App Call - NoOp call to Validator App with args ['swap', (fixed-input) or 'fo' (fixed-output)], with Swapper account
     - Signed by Pool LogicSig
     - Argument 1 'fi' specifies that the input (sell) is fixed but the output may vary with slippage
     - Argument 1 'fo' specifies that the output (buy) is fixed but the input may vary with slippage